Skip to Content

 Towing Alerts

-In some trucks/SUVs, Tow/Haul mode can provide alerts or warnings on the instrument panel to make the driver aware of important information including excessive trailer sway or high transmission temperatures.
+In some trucks/SUVs, Tow/Haul mode can provide alerts or warnings on the instrument panel to inform the driver of important information, such as excessive trailer sway or high transmission temperatures.

 Here’s an overview from a RAM truck owner as he drives: